bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 - For problems while connecting and logging in, please contact [helpdesk@mdc-berlin.de](mailto:helpdesk@mdc-berlin.de) or [helpdesk@charite.de](mailto:helpdesk@charite.de).
 - For problems with BIH HPC please contact [hpc-helpdesk@bihealth.de].

+## I cannot connect to the cluster.
+What's wrong?

+Please see the section [Connection Problems](/connecting/configure-ssh/connection-problems).

 ## I'd like to learn more about Slurm

 - Some documentation is available on this website, e.g., start at [Slurm Quickstart](../slurm/quickstart).